bat removal pro

 The Bat Removal Pro Network

-LOOKING FOR A BAT REMOVAL PROFESSIONAL IN THE United States?
+LOOKING FOR A BAT REMOVAL EXPERT IN THE USA?
 YOU’VE COME TO THE RIGHT PLACE!

 Bat Removal Pro is a nationwide directory of Bat Removal Professionals and Wildlife Control Companies in the United States.
 Operators listed in our network are certified bat removal specialists.
-Not only that, but our site is loaded with all the info you need to know about bats & infestation.
+Not only that, but our site is loaded with useful info & guides about bat infestation problems.

 We do not work with companies who exterminate bats.
 Bat removal services must be completed without harming a single bat in the attic.
-We did not make this rule; the Federal Government did, actually.
-All species of bats are protected in the USA & Canada because of the important role they play in our environment.
-However, if the bat was captured inside living quarters of your house, that bat is eligible to be euthanized & turned into the Health Department for a rabies evaluation.
+We did not make this rule; the Federal Wildlife Authorities did, actually.
+Since bats are protected, a special process known as Live Bat Exclusion must take place in order to rid a bat colony from a building.
+However, if the bat was captured inside living quarters, that bat is eligible to be euthanized & turned into the Health Department for a rabies evaluation.

 you can Trust bat removal pro